-Sophie Arts is a program assistant supporting The German Marshall Fund of the United States' (GMF) security and defense policy work in Washington DC.
-In that role, she is responsible for managing and coordinating GMF’s security and defense programming and Washington-based convening.
-She also assists the office of the Executive Vice President Derek Chollet.
-Originally from Germany, she holds a Master’s degree in American Studies with a concentration in U.S. Foreign Policy and Political Communication from Humboldt University in Berlin, as well as a Bachelor’s degree in English and Modern History from the University of Freiburg.
+Sophie Arts is the senior program coordinator for security and defense policy (SDP) at The German Marshall Fund of the United States (GMF) in Washington, DC.
+In that role, she manages GMF’s security and defense programming and Washington-based convening and contributes to her team’s research portfolio.
+Her work focuses on transatlantic security cooperation within and outside of NATO.
+Arts also oversees the Brussels Forum Young Professionals Summit (YPS).
+Originally from Germany, she holds a master’s degree in American studies with a concentration in U.S. foreign policy and political communication from Humboldt University in Berlin, as well as a bachelor’s degree in English and modern history from the University of Freiburg.
 As part of her program, she spent two years studying at the University of Virginia and at Connecticut College.
-Prior to joining GMF’s Washington office, Arts worked as research assistant at the Atlantic Council in Washington DC, where she helped produce Fred Kempe’s Inflection Points, and as a trainee in GMF’s Brussels Office, where she assisted with the organization of GMF’s flagship conference Brussels Forum.
-She has a background in political journalism, writing for Spiegel Online International, and preparing news briefs for the European Commission as part of her work for the media-monitoring agency Kantar Media.
+Prior to joining GMF’s Washington office, Arts worked as research assistant at the Atlantic Council in Washington, DC, where she produced President and CEO Fred Kempe’s Inflection Points, and as a trainee in GMF’s Brussels Office, where she assisted with the organization of GMF’s flagship conference Brussels Forum.
+She has a background in political journalism, writing for Spiegel Online International, and producing news briefs for the European Commission as part of her work for the media-monitoring agency Kantar Media.